Michele Carter

 A passion for art and design has defined Michele Carter's entire life.
 As soon as she could hold a crayon, she started drawing and never stopped.
 Her considerable artistic talent and creativity got her accepted at Massachusetts College of Art, where she took 4 years of painting and drawing, but majored in Graphic Design and Advertising.
 For many years she painted for a hobby - mostly pictures of flowers done in Gouache.
 In the early 1980's she decided to become more serious about painting, and she was juried into the Copley Society (a group of watercolor and oil painters in the Boston area, named for John Singleton Copley, a famous 18th century Boston painter).
 At that time, she was also juried into a cooperative gallery in Sudbury, MA, where she exhibited and sold her paintings.
 In 1986 she had a two-person show in Weston, MA, with a good friend who is an excellent watercolorist.
-She continued to paint, but since moving to California thirteen years ago, had only painted for enjoyment until recently.
+She continues to paint, but now in miniature – mostly pictures of floral arrangements and garden scenes.

 For over 25 years Michele moved up the career ladder, using her talents to create award-winning advertising and brochures for various corporations, eventually becoming a marketing communications executive.
 When the economy turned sour in Silicon Valley in early 2001, Michele was given an "opportunity" to find something more fun to do.
 Having been an active miniature hobbyist for years, she looked for a way to turn this hobby that she loves into a home-based business.